 Cryptobiotix’s SIFR® (‘cipher’) technology simulates ex vivo the interplay between test products and the gut microbiota.
 The Systemic Intestinal Fermentation Research technology can additionally simulate the mucosal community and prior in vitro digestion.
-Developed with biorelevance and business needs in mind, the SIFR technology enables you to investigate more products, while considering interindividual variations.
+The SIFR is more than a gut microbiome model, it is a full preclinical research pipeline with validated preclinical predictivity.
+Developed with biorelevance and business needs in mind, it enables you to investigate more products, while considering interindividual variations.
 We then can process the generated samples through a wide array of screening or advanced analyses to balance your project scope and budget, before integrating the data into a visually compelling report.

 SIFR® simulation: digestion & fermentation

 Physiological relevance – The SIFR technology starts from a simple yet relevant premise: increase biorelevance and predictivity by reducing laboratory bias.
 We started by mapping the compositional ‘in vitro-in vivo bias’ of microbial simulators.
 The SIFR technology is being iteratively improved to minimise this key parameter, leading to unprecedented model predictivity, as shown in the validation study.
 The digestion module further incorporates the latest insights in in vitro digestion modelling from the INFOGEST 2.0 method (Brodkorb et al., 2019), while the host-microbiome interaction module addresses the interplay with he gut barrier and host immunity.